martingeorg/tmpfs-mysql/README.md

 Having a mysql server instance with datadir in the memory, makes executing queries very... very fast.

-This is usefull when running unit tests using PHPUnit, Codeception, etc. As the fixtures are being reloaded into the database on every test method, that unloading/loading of fixtures becomes slower and slower with the rising of the number of fixtures.
+This is usefull when running unit tests using PHPUnit, Codeception, etc. As the fixtures are being reloaded into the database on every test method, that unloading/loading of fixtures becomes slower and slower with the rising amount of fixtures.

 With mysql server having its datadir in memory, the fixtures loading/unloading is no longer a time waster.